UniversalDependencies/docs/_no-dep/vocative.md

 shortdef: 'vocative'
 ---

-This document is a placeholder for the language-specific documentation for `vocative`.
+This relation is not used in Norwegian.